-Every Autumn we ordered a half pig from the butcher and had a “Schlachtfest’ at our house.
-This feast, when the family and neighbors gathered at our house was the highlight of the year
+Every autumn, we would order a half pig from the butcher and host a lively “Schlachtfest” at our home.
+This wonderful feast, during which family and neighbors gathered together at our house, was truly the highlight of the year for everyone involved.

 If you are unfamiliar, Kesselfleisch is boiled Pork that is used to process the Hausmacher or homemade Wurst.